National Symphony Orchestra: History

-For the first period of its history, the NSO performed in Constitution Hall.
-Hans Kindler was a Dutch-born American cellist that founded the NSO in 1931.
-Their first concert in Washington, D.C. was performed by unemployed musicians.
-During the tenure of the first music director, Hans Kindler, the musicians received a salary of $40.00 per week, for three rehearsals and one concert, for five months of the year.
-The first female member of the NSO was a harpist, Sylvia Meyer, who joined in 1933.
-She was considered a pioneer for female harpists due for the harp requiring patience and upkeep of the instrument.
+After an initial ad-hoc concert on January 31, 1930, the NSO was officially organized by the Dutch-born American cellist Hans Kindler in 1931, and remained under his direction until 1949.
+In the early years, Kindler often relied on unemployed local talent or borrowed musicians from other mid-Atlantic cities.
+During Kindler's tenure, the musicians received a salary of $40.00 per week, covering three rehearsals and one concert, for five months of the year.
+The first female member of the NSO was harpist Sylvia Meyer, who joined in 1933.